Fantasizing about your next underwater adventure?

 What else?
 The resort arranges daily snorkel trips around Tioman Island too!

-If you would like to get the best bang for your buck, it’s worth considering the resorts below for their exceptional snorkeling tours!
+If you would like to get the best bang for your buck, it’s worth considering the best resorts in Tioman Island below for their exceptional snorkeling tours!

 Or maybe you just want to thoroughly explore the waters around Tioman Island!